 Here’s the best way to reheat your croissants – based on tried and tested methods.

-Th best way to reheat croissants is in the oven.
-Preheat the oven to 200°F/95°C and heat the croissant for 6-7 minutes (less in a toaster oven).
+The best way to reheat croissants is in the oven.
+Preheat the oven to 300°F/150°C and heat the croissant for 7-10 minutes (3-5 minutes in a toaster oven).
 If you want a less flaky texture, cover the croissant in foil.
-You can also use the broiler setting.
+You can also heat them in an air fryer for 2-5 minutes.

 Keep reading for all the juicy details of my experiment.

 I ordered several croissants from my local bakery and left them overnight.
-The following day I tested 9 different methods of reheating them to see which one worked best.
+The following day I tested several different methods of reheating them to see which one worked best (I may have gone a bit overboard with my tests!).

 I tested reheating croissants in:

-- Heat the croissant for 6-7 minutes in a conventional oven or 3-4 minutes in a toaster oven or under the broiler.
+- Heat the croissant on the middle rack for 7-10 minutes in a regular oven, 5-7 minutes in a convection oven, or 3-5 minutes in a toaster oven.*

 Using foil at first helps keep some moisture in the croissant and keeps the middle soft.
 And removing the foil towards the end allows the crust to crisp up.

-Pros: the outside of the croissant was crisp and flaky, while the inside was soft and warm and you could still see the layers.
-It’s also ideal for big batches because you can fit several croissants in at one time.
+Results: The oven was definitely my favorite method despite not being the fastest.
+The outside of the croissant was crisp and flaky, while the inside was soft and warm and you could still see the layers.
+It’s ideal for big batches and it’s easy to customize.

 How to reheat croissants on the stove